zendesk/terraform-provider-looker/docs/resources/setting.md

 Optional:

-- `content` (String) Requres custom_welcome_email to be enabled.
+- `content` (String) Requires custom_welcome_email to be enabled.
 The HTML to use as custom content for welcome emails.
 Script elements and other potentially dangerous markup will be removed
 - `enabled` (Boolean) If true, custom email content will replace the default body of welcome emails
-- `header` (String) Requres custom_welcome_email and privatelabel_configuration.custom_welcome_email_advanced to be enabled.
+- `header` (String) Requires custom_welcome_email and privatelabel_configuration.custom_welcome_email_advanced to be enabled.
 The text to appear in the header line of the email body.
 Only available with a whitelabel license and whitelabel_configuration.advanced_custom_welcome_email enabled
-- `subject` (String) Requres custom_welcome_email and privatelabel_configuration.custom_welcome_email_advanced to be enabled.
+- `subject` (String) Requires custom_welcome_email and privatelabel_configuration.custom_welcome_email_advanced to be enabled.
 The text to appear in the email subject line.
 Only available with a whitelabel license and whitelabel_configuration.advanced_custom_welcome_email enabled

 <a id="nestedblock--embed_config"></a>